Mako88/dxx-tracker/README.md

 1. The backend.
 This is made up of the following:
   1. `server.php` - The tracker itself
   2. `auto-remove.php` - A script to automatically remove games if they are inactive for a set amount of time (the client crashed).
+  3. `port-test.php` - A script to send ACK packets to the game host.
 2. The frontend.
 This is contained in the `web` directory and is made up of the following:
   1. `index.php` - The primary webpage
   2. `games.php` - A script to retrieve the list of games and display them